George Dixon (Canadian football): College and NFL career

-Dixon was born in New Haven, Connecticut in 1934, and was a graduate of the nearby University of Bridgeport, where he starred as a running back for the Purple Knights.
+Dixon was born in New Haven, Connecticut in 1934, and was a graduate of the nearby Arnold College, where he starred at running back.

-Following graduation, Dixon was drafted by the Green Bay Packers in the 9th round (97th pick) of the 1959 NFL Draft.
+Following graduation, Dixon was drafted by the Green Bay Packers in the 9th round (97th pick) of the 1959 NFL draft.
 His impressive 95 yard kickoff return for a touchdown on August 23, 1959, against the San Francisco 49ers in an exhibition game, was not enough to keep rookie head coach Vince Lombardi from cutting him.
 Dixon missed out on a chance to be part of one of the NFL's great dynasties, becoming a Canadian Football Hall of Fame member instead.

 CFL career

 With Verdun Shamcats offensive lineman, and later Alouettes General Manager, Bob Geary blocking for him, Dixon amassed 5,615 yards on 896 carries, for an average of 6.3 yards a carry.
 He scored 59 touchdowns, 42 by rushing.
 His best day came on September 5, 1960, when he scored 4 touchdowns against the Ottawa Rough Riders.
 Dixon rushed for 100 yards in a game 24 times in his career.

 Although the Alouettes did not have a winning season during Dixon's time with the club, the Alouettes made the playoffs 5 of the 7 years, losing in the Eastern Division semi-finals in 4 of those years.
 Dixon will also forever be in the Alouettes, and CFL, record book for his 109-yard longest run from scrimmage, against the Ottawa Rough Riders, on September 2, 1963.
 He also set the Larks one game rushing record that day, with 235 yards.